mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 It is not always possibile to use Samba: if Windows must see the file system (ex. file recovery tool, unallocated space analysis) we can mount the image as a read-only loop device under Linux, and/or use the "non-persistent" mode of VMWare.

 We have to take into account that everything that we do must be scientific: it must be repeatable and validable (another expert must be able to perform the same analysis by hand, at least in theory).\
-So analysis SW needs to be open sources and possibly free.&#x20;
+So analysis SW needs to be open sources and possibly free.

 #### Recovery of deleted data